-With each breath, gently inhale the ambient air, realizing how far this air has traveled through your lungs and body.
-With each exhale, take the time to gently exhale all the air from the lungs, releasing tension in your body step by step.
-Release the tensions of the jaw, neck, shoulders, stomach.
-The tensions will break out and the stress will decrease greatly.ent.
+With each breath, gently inhale the ambient air, becoming aware of the path this air travels through your lungs and your body.
+With each exhalation, take the time to gently exhale all the air from the lungs, releasing the tensions in your body in stages.
+Release tension in the jaw, neck, shoulders, stomach.
+Tensions will melt away and stress will decrease greatly.

-Finally, if you have never practiced yoga, it would be wise to register for a class to see to correct your techniques and postures and thus avoid injuring yourself.
-But then it's up to you to decide whether you prefer to practice it in a group class or at home, depending on your schedule.
-Several courses are offered online.
-Yoga really has everything to be perfect..
+Finally, if you have never practiced yoga, it would be wise to register for a course to see how to correct your techniques and postures and thus avoid injury.
+But afterwards, it's up to you to decide if you prefer to practice it in a group class or at home, depending on your schedule.
+Several classes are offered online, in the gym or in a yoga studio.
+Yoga really has everything to be perfect.

 Article written by Audrée Hogue